rabeshi/eaamo-website/content/virtual_venue/_index.md

   - Regarding accessibility and inclusion, please email travelgrants22@eaamo.org.
   - For any general questions or concerns, please email gc22@eaamo.org.

 In attending the ACM EAAMO'22 conference, participants abide by [ACM’s Policy Against Harassment](https://www.acm.org/about-acm/policy-against-harassment) at [ACM Activities and the ACM Code of Ethics and Professional Conduct](https://www.acm.org/about-acm/policy-against-harassment) and agree that behavior which deviates from these guidelines will constitute grounds for actions against any attendee.
-If you are involved in or witness any such incident, please submit a complaint to the organizing team.
+If you are involved in or witness any such incident, please submit a complaint to the organizing team (to be found on [our website](https://eaamo.org/committee/)).
 We encourage all submitters to also complete a [confidential complaint to ACM](https://services.acm.org/harass/harass.cfm).

 Remember, you can watch all of the Keynotes, Paper sessions and tutorials at your leisure so you don’t need to attend everything live.